How to Soundproof a Ceiling

 The higher the STC rating, the better a ceiling is at blocking sound.
 A ceiling system with a STC less than 25 is considered poor, while a STC of 50 or greater is considered adequate per the building code.
 An STC of 60+ is high performance.
 Note that a high STC floor-ceiling assembly can’t do all the work on its own, the walls must also be rated highly or sound will go AROUND your ceiling.
 Depending on the soundproofing levels you need to hit, a ceiling only treatment may not get you there.
 If you have questions on your specific situation, be sure to contact one of our Second Skin experts!

-On the flip side if you have effective wall soundproofing and door soundproofing, but your ceiling is not soundproofed, the ceiling is the weak link in your soundproofing.
+On the flip side if you have effective wall soundproofing and effective door soundproofing, but your ceiling is not soundproofed, the ceiling is the weak link in your soundproofing.
 Whenever you have a weak point where one barrier is less soundproof than the surrounding area, you have a low resistance path for sound called a flanking path.
 When sound "flanks" around a barrier, you'll still have unwanted noise.

 Ceiling Soundproofing: Impact Noise